-The bottom line: DISH has four TV packages with 290+ channels, and its Hopper DVR, which can record 2,000 hours, just might be the best DVR out there.
+The bottom line: DISH has four TV packages with a total of 290+ channels, and its Hopper DVR, which can record 2,000 SD hours, just might be the best DVR out there.
 DISH’s promotions are also hard to ignore: its “2-Year TV Price Guarantee” is one of the better deals we’ve seen.
 And DISH’s Watch Anywhere features make it easy to catch movies and shows when you’re away from the TV, or even on the road (e.g., offline viewing is available).

 - 2-Year TV Price Guarantee

 - The best DVR we’ve reviewed